Code-Institute-Submissions/SOliv1-milestone2_NovResub/README.md

 resources and links to data and other websites.
 Readdress the balance of population and  Country / Continent and Habitat and Species and how they correlate with each other.
 Reverse Climate Change in theory via data correlation and achieving a balanced perspective to try to understand the real world and what can be done to achieve this in practice.
+#### The Cards
+create a climate change dataset.
+Add data and graphs explaining the data focus on wildlife and world population and how it is affecting the planet.
+How we can analyse and understand the data to make positive decisions going forward.
+Sustainable cities
+Population Control
+Saving wildlife from extinction by providing and reversing  their dwindling habitats Respect for wildlife and food sources
+Finding solutions
+What are the solutions
+Implementing the solutions for planet health

 ### Earth focus-2 scatter plot
 Continent A string like 'Europe' and the Continent is the same as Country.
 "In the lessons when we parse the results it is either because the data has a string and we want a number or when the data is one timestamp and we want another.
 A scatterplot is a chart best suited to plotting two numbers against each other so try Area versus Population".
 As quoted by a tutor on my course.
 So I am demonstrating a correlation with population verses area, using a scatterplot.